camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 </subsystem>
 ```

 ## Create a Datasource

 You need to create a datasource named `java:jboss/datasources/ProcessEngine`.
 The following datasource shows an example of using the built in H2 database for this, using a file within the `./` folder,
 typically `bin`.

-**Note**: If you start the script from a different location the database is stored there!
+If you start the script from a different location the database is stored there!

 ```xml
 <datasource jta="true" enabled="true" use-java-context="true" use-ccm="true"